 Lound is a village in Nottinghamshire, England, four miles north of Retford.
 It has a population of around 500 people.
 The village is of Danish origin dating from the 8th century with a street running along the spine of the village.
 The oldest houses are tofts, which are endways on to the street, with strips of land running back from the road.
 Nearby villages are Sutton cum Lound and Mattersey.

 Lound is situated on a rise of land next to the flood plain of the river Idle.
 This has created large deposits of sand and gravel on the east side of the village.

-Activities at Lound are water skiing, football, fishing, horse riding, walking, bird watching.
+Activities at Lound are water skiing, fishing, horse riding, walking, bird watching.
 Some of these are situated in and around the open waters created by sand and gravel workings.
 The Idle Valley Reserve is situated on the outskirts of the village which belongs to Nottinghamshire Wildlife Trust, also, Daneshill Lakes recreation area is nearby.
 The Lound Bird Club records bird life using the gravel quarries and surrounding woodland and farmland in this section of the River Idle Valley.
 Nottinghamshire Wildlife Trust has extended its ownership at its Idle Valley Nature Reserve and runs a programme of community focussed events from the Idle Valley Rural Learning Centre operated by North Nottinghamshire College.